maribethromslo/we-are-breakfast-case-study/README.md

 # we-are-breakfast-case-study
-Case Study of We Are Breakfast for Web Dev
+Maribeth Romslo's Case Study of We Are Breakfast for Web Dev